US Tariff Frequently Asked Questions

 Will there be tariffs applied on my order?

 Zaber's core devices are all made in Canada, along with some accessories.
-These products are covered by the USMCA and therefore currently exempt from Canadian-origin tariffs.
+These products are covered by the USMCA and therefore currently exempt from most tariffs.
 Active tariffs in place for shipments to the United States:

 •As of 12:01AM, September 18th, 2018, hundreds of Chinese products are subject to the Section 301 tariffs.
 A number of Zaber's cables, power supplies, and accessories are subject.